-Taking responsibility can come early in life, but usually it happens the first time you have to take care of a pet or a younger brother or sister.
-Or handle a household chore.
-Then comes homework, a first job and then the "big" stuff like buying a house and getting married.
+Taking responsibility can come early in life, like handling household chores, taking care of a pet, watching a younger brother or sister.
+Then there's homework, a first job, and the "big" stuff like buying a house and getting married.

 So how do we prevent burn-out?